Drug Testing (The Office): Plot

-Dwight Schrute (Rainn Wilson) finds half of a joint in the parking lot of the Scranton, Pennsylvania branch of the Dunder Mifflin Paper Company, and investigates its source in his capacity as volunteer sheriff deputy.
-When Dwight sets up urine testing, Michael Scott (Steve Carell) worries that a "clove cigarette" he smoked at a concert will show up.
+Dwight Schrute finds a half-smoked joint in the parking lot of the Scranton, Pennsylvania branch of the Dunder Mifflin Paper Company, and investigates its source in his capacity as volunteer sheriff deputy.
+When Dwight sets up urine testing, Michael Scott worries that a "clove cigarette" he smoked at an Alicia Keys concert will show up.
 He conducts an anti-drug meeting for the office in an attempt to cast suspicion off himself and excuse himself from the drug test.
 When Dwight informs Michael that he is not exempt, he pressures Dwight for a cup of his "clean" urine, which he uses to pass the drug test.
 Deeming this a violation of his oath as sheriff deputy, Dwight turns in his badge.
 Michael feels guilty, so he makes Dwight an "Honorary Security Advisor" for Dunder Mifflin Scranton.

-When Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) say the same thing simultaneously, Pam calls "jinx", meaning Jim cannot talk until he buys her a Coke.
+When Jim Halpert and Pam Beesly say the same thing simultaneously, Pam calls "jinx", meaning Jim cannot talk until he buys her a Coke.
 The vending machine is sold out, and Pam insists that by the rules Jim must remain silent.
 Jim holds up his end of the jinx, even when Pam torments him by encouraging Kelly to continue with a one-sided conversation with Jim.
-When Pam teasingly says to Jim "you can tell me anything", he gives her a yearning look, making her uncomfortable.
-Pam buys Jim his Coke, which he buys off of her so she can talk to him again.
+When Pam teasingly says to Jim "you can tell me anything", he gives her a yearning and solemn look, then looks down, leaving her speechless.
+Later, Pam buys Jim his Coke, which she urges him to buy from her so that he can talk to her again.
+She expresses how weird it was for them not to talk all day.
+They share a smile and grab a bite in the kitchen as they discuss what happened in the day.

 In a talking head interview, Jim discusses Dwight's sacrifice for Michael.
 He concludes, "I just don't get it.
 What does he get out of that relationship?"
 A cut-away emphasizes his own relationship with Pam.